 Although we love our pets, they can be the worst enemy when it comes to retaining your velvet furniture’s lustre.
-It is inevitable for your cat/dog to jump onto your couch without warning, but fear not, there is a simple fix to this: the vacuum cleaner.
+It is inevitable for your cat/dog to jump onto your couch or armchair without warning, but fear not, there is a simple fix to this: the vacuum cleaner.
 Vacuum any accumulated hair, fur and fuzz with a piece of pantyhose over the nozzle.
 What this does is remove any fur that has accumulated over time on the surface of the velvet fabric.

 So you’ve accidentally spilled on your gorgeous velvet piece.
 Accidents happen, and it’s okay.
 First things first — don’t panic.
 When we panic, we tend to make situations worse, and with delicate velvets, you simply cannot afford to.
 The best solution from here on is to first take a clean, absorbent cloth, like a paper towel, to soak up any excess liquid as soon as it happens.
 Do not dab the spill, as this will push the liquid even deeper into the velvet fibres - and that’s the last thing you want.
 Simply leave the cloth/paper towel on top of the spill until most of the liquid has been absorbed.
 When this is done, leave the area to air dry.